TobiasBriones/gencesk-2d/README.md

 [Link to the Losnot in paradise repository](https://github.com/TobiasBriones/losnot-in-paradise)

 ### Some documentation
+I will provide next, definition, description and diagrams of the Gencesk 2D Prototype.

 #### Definition
 It gives the capabilities when being implemented of:
 - Build a complete 2D game